atuttle/blog/blog/2022/lessons-learned-migrating-large-mysql-databases.md

 ## Lesson #3: Split the work up to use the best tool for the data you need to move

 `mysqldump` is great, but not the best approach when you've got a bunch of tables that are hundreds of gigabytes each that need to be moved.
-Since we're on AWS, and our MySQL databases are actually [Aurora MySQL][aurora], we were able to use some special syntax to [export data to CSV's on S3][export] and then [load it back into MySQL][import] on the new instance:
+Since we're on AWS, and our MySQL databases are actually [Aurora MySQL][aurora], we were able to use some special syntax to [export data to CSV's on S3][export] and then [load it back into MySQL][import] on the new instance.

 [aurora]: https://aws.amazon.com/rds/aurora/
 [export]: https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.SaveIntoS3.html
 [import]: https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.LoadFromS3.html

+We also heavily used `mysqldump` to handle the migration of smaller tables.
+That's why this lesson is labeled "split the work up;" because sometimes it makes sense to use `mysqldump` and sometimes it doesn't.
+Anything under 1gb we especially didn't even consider worth ... considering.
+But for those really big tables, here's how we exported them to S3 and then into the new database server:

 ```sql
 select * from Fubar into outfile s3 's3-us-east-1://bucket-name/Fubar.csv'